BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/What is Linux.md

 ## Filesystem

-Linux utilizes EXT4, EXT3, BTRFS, XFS.
-Mainly EXT4 and EXT3.
+Linux utilizes EXT4, EXT3, BTRFS, XFS (mainly EXT4 and EXT3).
 Linux works on the concept that everything starts at the **root** and "Everything is a file".
 When a device, such as a camera is plugged into a Linux machine, it will be treated as a file allowing for a simple read / write dynamic.
 In Linux, file extensions are only used to be associated with third-party programs or software, however the core OS treats all files the same and will not prevent the user from opening / executing it as they like.

 ![Root Folders](images/rootFolders.png)